Boogie Man: The Lee Atwater Story: Plot

-Using extensive interviews with colleagues, opponents and friends and archival footage, the film follows the principal's influential career, working with Karl Rove, Ronald Reagan, Roger Stone, Paul Manafort and others, culminating in the defining Bush '88 Presidential campaign and its aftermath.
+Using extensive interviews with colleagues, opponents and friends and archival footage, the film follows the principal's influential career, working with Karl Rove, Ronald Reagan, Roger Stone, Paul Manafort and others, culminating in the defining Bush 1988 presidential campaign and its aftermath.

 Critical reception

 The film won the national Edward R. Murrow Award, a 2009 Polk Award for Excellence in Journalism, and the Chris Award at the Columbus International Film & Video Festival.
 It was nominated for the WGA Award for Best Theatrical Documentary.
 Director Stefan Forbes received the Emerging Filmmaker Award from the International Documentary Association.

 The film received wide acclaim from reviewers.
 Some conservatives have criticized the film for what they say is left-wing bias.
-However, many conservatives have praised the film for its keen insight into American culture wars, with Roger Stone calling the film "A balanced portrait of Atwater’s quest for power and celebrity…Lee Atwater was a mastermind and a rogue, a genius and charlatan, a visionary and a liar...Boogie Man captures all of this and is must viewing for anyone who seeks to understand my former partner, Lee Atwater."
+However, many conservatives have praised the film for its keen insight into American culture wars, with Roger Stone calling the film "A balanced portrait of Atwater’s quest for power and celebrity...Lee Atwater was a mastermind and a rogue, a genius and charlatan, a visionary and a liar...Boogie Man captures all of this and is must viewing for anyone who seeks to understand my former partner, Lee Atwater."
 In The Washington Times, Christian Toto wrote “Intense...compelling...will touch hearts on both sides of the aisle.”

-The film has been cited in many political science books and is often taught in university political science classes.
+The film has been cited in many political science books, and it often is taught in university political science classes.

 The Washington Post called it "one of the best political films ever."

 Other releases

 The documentary was retitled as Dirty Tricks: The Man Who Got the Bushes Elected when it was broadcast in the United Kingdom on BBC Four.

-On November 11, 2008, the PBS series Frontline broadcast a slightly shortened version of the documentary.
+On November 11, 2008, the series Frontline broadcast a slightly shortened version of the documentary.